Multiwavelength observations of the supernova remnant G349.7+02 interacting with a molecular cloud: Observations

 \subsection{Molecular-line observations at cm wavelengths}

-We used the Australia Telescope Compact Array (ATCA), which consists of six 22~m antennas \citep[see][for more information]{frater92}, to observe ground- and excited-state transitions of OH at 1.6, 4.7 and 6.0~GHz, the 4.8~GHz transition of \htco\ and the 6.6~GHz transition of CH$_3$OH.
+We used the Australia Telescope Compact Array (ATCA), which consists of six 22~m antennas, to observe ground- and excited-state transitions of OH at 1.6, 4.7 and 6.0~GHz, the 4.8~GHz transition of \htco\ and the 6.6~GHz transition of CH$_3$OH.
 The observational parameters are listed in Table~\ref{tab-atca} and the observed molecular transitions in Table~\ref{tab-atca-trans}.
-For some observations the correlator configuration also included a wide-band (128~MHz band over 32 channels) for observations of continuum emission in addition to the narrow spectral-line band (see Table 3).
-Amplitude calibrator PKS~1934--638 was observed at each frequency to provide primary flux density and bandpass calibration.
-An observing cycle was used in which target source integrations were bracketed by short observations of phase calibrator PKS~1718--649 used for calibration of the complex antenna gains.
-For the ground-state OH transitions the observing band was centred at 1666~MHz to include emission from both `main' lines at 1665 and 1667~MHz.
-The excited-state OH observations consisted of two or three contiguous 10-minute integrations on-source with the observing band set at the different transition frequencies for each integration.
-Line-free channels were used to subtract the continuum emission from all channels to form spectral-line data cubes and, in some cases, continuum images.
-The rms values for the final spectral-line cubes are listed in Table~\ref{tab-atca}.
+For some observations the correlator configuration also allowed a wideband setting (128~MHz band over 32 channels) for observations of continuum emission, in addition to the narrow spectral-line mode (see Table 3).
+The calibration source PKS~1934--638 was observed at each frequency to provide primary flux density and bandpass calibration.
+An observing cycle was used in which target source integrations were bracketed by short observations of the phase calibrator PKS~1718--649 used for calculation of the complex antenna gains.
+For the OH ground-state transitions the observing band was centred at 1666~MHz to include emission from both `main' lines at 1665 and 1667~MHz.
+The OH excited-state observations consisted of two or three contiguous 10-minute integrations on-source with the observing band set at the different transition frequencies for each integration.
+Line-free channels were used for subtraction of the continuum emission from all channels to form spectral-line data cubes and, in some cases, to provide continuum images.
+The rms noise values for the final spectral-line cubes are listed in Table~\ref{tab-atca}.

-A continuum image at 18~cm was produced from two datasets at 1666~MHz formed by averaging about 350 of 1024 channels which were line-free.
+A continuum image at 18~cm was produced from two datasets at 1666~MHz formed by averaging about 350 of the 1024 channels, which were line-free.
 The continuum image at 6~cm was constructed by combining data at 6035~MHz and 4829~MHz.
-For the 6035~MHz observations the 128~MHz continuum band was used.
-However, for the 4829~MHz data, no \htco\ was detected and the central 1800 channels of the 4~MHz spectral band were used.
-Because of different pointing centres and central frequencies for the two datasets, we used mosaicing and multi-frequency synthesis techniques from the {\tt MIRIAD} software package \citep{sault97}.
+For the 6035~MHz observations the 128~MHz wideband configuration was used.
+However, for the 4829~MHz data, no \htco\ was detected and hence, the central 1800 channels of the 4~MHz spectral band were able to be used.
+Because of different pointing centres and central frequencies for the two datasets, the images were produced using mosaicing and multi-frequency synthesis techniques from the {\tt MIRIAD} software package \citep{sault97}.